9 Real Estate Niches That Top Agents Specialize In For Massive Success

 4. What are your strengths and weaknesses?

-It’s possible that you love commercial real estate — but you hate writing contracts.
+You may love commercial real estate — but you hate writing contracts.
 If that’s the case, it’s a bad idea to try to focus on this niche.
 Think about your strengths and weaknesses logically.
 It’s not a judgment or value call; it’s just what you’re best at.

 5. What is the market like in your area?

-Once you have answers to these questions, you can start to narrow down your options.
+Once you have answers to these questions, you can narrow down your options.
 Try to think about the most satisfying transactions you’ve taken part in.
 Do they have any commonalities?
 You can choose as many real estate niches as you want — as long as you don’t fragment your marketing.

 Your real estate niches and branding